wistia/wistia-open-docs/progress_diary.md

 * Next project is setting up search app (Sinatra?)
   - will searches be passed in URL (yes) and if so, how?
 * working around haml issues. haml haml haml.
+* had to revert to old jekyll (not henrik's haml-sickness) because of issues.
+May try implementing henrik's haml stuff in current jekyll.
+This means still running old rake task to convert haml to html, etc.
+* now on to Sinatra, which is pretty sick